gopi487krishna/FITS_primary_header/README.md

 ## Primary Header
 Primary Header class provides an external interface / exposes the public API to the programmer for manipulation of primary header of a fits file.

-This class provides the following abilities to the user
+This class provides the following functionality to the Programmers

  - Reading Files
  - Query the value for the keywords parsed by the reader from a FITS  file